tapegram/blog/blog/patterns/keep_the_domain_pure.md

 # KEEP THE DOMAIN PURE

 ## Problem Context
 If you are practicing [TEST DRIVEN DEVELOPMENT](test_driven_development.md) you will have quickly run into the issue that it is really hard to test impure code.
-Most impure code tends to come from infrastructure, so you may have already applied [PORTS AND ADAPTERS](ports_and_adapters.md) to try to separate out most of the impurity and then [TEST WITH IN MEMORY ADAPTERS](test_with_in_memory_adapters.md) and [HIDE THE DOMAIN](hide_the_domain.md) to make testing as easy as possible.
+Most impure code tends to come from infrastructure, so you may have already applied [PORTS AND ADAPTERS](ports_and_adapters.md) to try to separate out most of the impurity and then [HIDE THE DOMAIN](hide_the_domain.md) to make testing as easy as possible.

 Regardless, it can be really hard to test and reason about your business logic if it is impure.